aashish4533/BloomBook/frontend/src/COMPLETE_PROTOTYPE_GUIDE.md

-# BookOra - Complete Prototype Guide
+# BookBloom - Complete Prototype Guide

 ## 🎯 Overview
-This is the complete, fully interconnected prototype for BookOra - a comprehensive book marketplace platform with 60+ components, full routing, modal management, and responsive design.
+This is the complete, fully interconnected prototype for BookBloom - a comprehensive book marketplace platform with 60+ components, full routing, modal management, and responsive design.

 ---